-Though described as a culinary in various texts Chatley's Kernel produced medium sized apples that are good to eat.
-Tough not an exceptional variety it keeps a long time well into the New year.
+Though described as a culinary in various texts Chatley’s Kernel produced medium sized apples that are good to eat.
+Though not an exceptional variety it keeps a long time well into the New year.

 Flattish in shape with pale green skin that flushes greatly brownish red with a variable amount of russet.
 Named after the village of its origin near Worcester – Chatley.
 Became widely known in 1890s but then lost.
 Recent research has led to rediscovery of several old local trees in the area of its origin and so its re-introduction.

 Pollination group – D Picking time – October Storage until – May